Digital-Preservation-Finland/dpres-siptools/README.rst

 -------

 import_description
-    for adding a descriptive metadata section.
+    for adding a descriptive metadata section to a METS document.

 premis_event
     for creating digital provenance metadata.

 import_object
-    for adding the digital objects to a METS document.
+    for adding technical metadata for digital objects to a METS document.

 create_mix
     for creating MIX metadata for image files.